Florida Criminal Law Basics: Classification of Crimes, Statute of Limitations, and Criminal Records

 -

-Motor vehicle theft is a serious offense in Florida.
-Any theft of a vehicle—including taking one on a joyride—constitutes a felony.
-Learn more about the penalties for grand theft auto, carjacking, operating a chop shop, and failure to return a rental car.
+Any theft of a vehicle—including taking one on a joyride—constitutes a felony in Florida.
+Learn more about the penalties for grand theft auto, carjacking, and breaking into a vehicle.

 -